The guide to gay Barcelona

 Pride Barcelona

 One of Spain’s most popular gay festivals is Pride Barcelona.
-They bring together the local LGBT community, friends, and allies for a weekend of culture, activities, and parties.
+This festival brings together the local LGBT community, friends, and allies for a weekend of culture, activities, and parties.

 Pride Barcelona has happened yearly since 2008 and promises to get bigger and better each time.